lightyrs/tabler-rubygem/README.md

 Tabler already includes jQuery and Bootstrap javascript.
 Tabler plugins includes the javascripts found [here][tabler-plugins].

-You can choose to include tabler's component when you already includes jQuery in application.js:
+If you already include jQuery in your project, you can include tabler's js on a per-file basis to avoid conflicts:

 ```js
 // = require tabler/tabler